-When you’re gluten-free, you can enjoy a big cozy bowl of oatmeal—so why would oat milk be any different?
-According to health coach Jenny Carr, author of Peace of Cake: The Secret to An Anti-Inflammatory Diet, the ancient grain might be naturally gluten-free, but that’s not always the case by the time it makes it into your coffee cup.
-While some brands are labeled as gluten-free and won’t be an issue, others are full of it.
+The only minor caveat, other than being mindful of sugar, regards anyone with celiac or a gluten sensitivity.
+According to health coach Jenny Carr, author of Peace of Cake: The Secret to An Anti-Inflammatory Diet, the ancient grain might be naturally gluten-free, but that's not always the case by the time it makes it into your coffee cup.
+While some brands are labeled as gluten-free and won't be an issue, others do contain it.

-“The problem is that the majority of oats and oat products are processed in plants which also process wheat, rye, and barley—all of which contain gluten,” Carr says.
-If you don’t have a gluten sensitivity, that cross-contamination isn’t a big deal.
+"The problem is that the majority of oats and oat products are processed in plants which also process wheat, rye, and barley—all of which contain gluten," Carr says.
+If you don't have a gluten sensitivity, that cross-contamination isn't a big deal.
 But if you do, it could really take a toll on your body.
-“From an inflammatory stance, the minute amount of cross-contamination isn’t enough to substantially impact one’s health.
-However, if you do have gluten sensitivity—which many of us do—or if you’re celiac, cross-contamination becomes a very big problem” she says.
+"From an inflammatory stance, the minute amount of cross-contamination isn't enough to substantially impact one's health.
+However, if you do have gluten sensitivity or if you're celiac, cross-contamination can be a big problem" she says.

 Because of that, anyone who has rid their lives of gluten for health reasons might want to choose a different option.
 "If staying completely gluten-free is of importance to you, oat milk probably isn't the best non-dairy option," Carr says.
 There's one exception to the rule, though: You can DIY some at home to ensure your batch is actually safe to drink.
 "You can always make your own oat milk with oats that are specifically labeled as gluten-free and organic."